X-ray Absorption Linear Dichroism at the Ti K-edge of TiO2 anatase single crystals: Results

-For a more quantitative description of the dipolar and quadrupolar components in the pre-edge, we extracted the quadrupolar cross-section from \gls{fdm} calculations.
-It is depicted as thin lines in the inset of Figure \ref{experiment_and_theory}b.
+For a more quantitative description of the dipolar and quadrupolar components in the pre-edge, we extracted the quadrupolar cross-section from \ac{FDM} calculations.
+It is depicted as thin lines in Figure \ref{experiment_and_theory}d where continuous and dashed lines are used for better visibility of overlapping curves.
 The quadrupolar contributions are limited to peaks A1 and A3 with a contribution in the spectral region of peak A2.
-At peak A1, the quadrupolar amplitude is maximum for $\theta=\unit{0}{\degree}$ and $\theta=\unit{90}{\degree}$ and the total cross-section becomes mainly quadrupolar for $\theta=\unit{0}{\degree}$ while the quadrupolar component contributes $\sim$ 15\% of the peak amplitude for $\theta=\unit{90}{\degree}$.
-From the development of the cross-section into spherical harmonics (Table \ref{dipole_table}), the dipolar transitions to $p_{x,y}$ final states are expected to vary as $-\cos^2\theta$ while transitions to $p_z$ vary as $\cos^2\theta$ plus a constant (see \gls{si} Figure 12a).
-The fitted evolution of the dipolar cross-section of peak A1 in the experiment and in the \gls{fdm} calculations is compatible with a transition to $p_{x,y}$ (green line in Figure \ref{fitting_pre_edge}a, fitting details in \gls{si} \S2).
-The quadrupolar component (red line in Figure \ref{fitting_pre_edge}a) is compatible with a transition to $d_{xz},d_{yz}$ due to its $-\sin^2\theta\cos^2\theta$ predicted evolution in agreement with the $d$-\gls{dos} at peak A1 (Table \ref{dipole_table} and Figure 12b in \gls{si}).
+At peak A1, the quadrupolar amplitude is maximum for $\theta=\SI{0}{\degree}$ and $\theta=\SI{90}{\degree}$ and the total cross-section becomes mainly quadrupolar for $\theta=\SI{0}{\degree}$ while the quadrupolar component contributes $\sim\SI{15}{\percent}$ of the peak amplitude for $\theta=\SI{90}{\degree}$.
+From the development of the cross-section into spherical harmonics (Table \ref{dipole_table}), the dipolar transitions to $p_{x,y}$ final states are expected to vary as $-\cos^2\theta$ while transitions to $p_z$ vary as $\cos^2\theta$ plus a constant (see \ac{SI} Figure 12a \cite{Note1}).
+The fitted evolution of the dipolar cross-section of peak A1 in the experiment and in the \ac{FDM} calculations is compatible with a transition to $p_{x,y}$ (green line in Figure \ref{fitting_pre_edge}a, fitting details in \ac{SI} \S2 \cite{Note1}).
+The quadrupolar component (red line in Figure \ref{fitting_pre_edge}a) is compatible with a transition to $d_{xz},d_{yz}$ due to its $-\sin^2\theta\cos^2\theta$ predicted evolution (Table \ref{dipole_table}) in agreement with the $d$-\ac{DOS} at peak A1 (Figure \ref{DOS_anatase}c and Figure 12b in \ac{SI}) \cite{Note1}.
 The comparison between the experimental and theoretical amplitudes of peak A1 (Figure \ref{fitting_pre_edge}a) gives an excellent agreement further confirming that the A1 transition is mostly dipolar to $p_{x,y}$ final states.
-Following the same analysis, it is more difficult to determine the dominant $p$-\gls{dos} contributing to the transitions at peak A3 and B due to the weak evolution of their amplitude with $\theta$.
+Following the same analysis, it is more difficult to determine the dominant $p$-\ac{DOS} contributing to the transitions at peak A3 and B due to the weak evolution of their amplitude with $\theta$.